Project status

 Here are few screenshots of the current UIs built into PLX, it is currently possible to do C and C++ exos (without any compilation dependency) with output checks only.

 Simple output checks to verify basic cases and 2 error cases, with a trivial C program.
 This is a simple display of an important feature: smart diffing, the possibility to highlight specific words that are changed on a given line and not just indicate red+green lines like Git does.
-Once the exo is done (all checks are passing), the solution can be viewed directly in PLX.
+1 check is not passing among 3 checks, there is a missing space between 2 words, the mix is highlighted to quickly identify what is different Once the exo is done (all checks are passing), the solution can be viewed directly in PLX. showing the solution code with basic but nice code highlighting

 This is only a very first working version of PLX, a lot more has to come.
 It's very cool to see that only 3 weeks is enough to start feeling this new experience 🔥🔥🔥!